Top 10 Things To Do In Berchtesgaden:

-About King’s Lake: The Königssee, or King’s Lake, is an angelic emerald fjord lined by powerful Alpine mountains that never fails to wow its visitors.
+About King’s Lake: The King’s Lake (Königssee) is an angelic emerald fjord lined by powerful Alpine mountains that never fails to wow its visitors.
 Nestled in a valley between the Jenner, Hagen, and Watzmann Mountains, Königssee is Bavaria’s deepest lake at 630 feet deep.
 Rare species of fish swim in the 5 mile long lake’s crystal clear waters and the local restaurants serve them up fresh.
 The purity of the water is partly because gas motors have been banned at the lake since 1909.
-Tours on the lake take place on vintage looking electric passenger ferries which quietly glide past lazy boathouses, roaring waterfalls and lofty mountain faces.
+Tours on the lake take place on vintage looking electric passenger ferries which quietly glide past lazy boathouses, roaring waterfalls, and lofty mountain faces.
 Every minute of the journey is picturesque and very relaxing.

-On your journey you’ll come to the quaint white Church of St. Bartholomä with its red onion domes which is the most photographed attraction on Königssee Lake.
+On your journey, you’ll come to the quaint white Church of St. Bartholomä with its red onion domes which is the most photographed attraction on Königssee Lake.
 The church was first built in 1134 AD before being rebuilt in the current style in 1697.
 After Berchtesgaden joined Bavaria in 1810, the St. Bartholomä Church quickly became a hunting lodge for the Bavarian Kings.
-A long hike above the church also leads you to the Ice Chapel, which is a year round glacier with a natural cave.
+A long hike above the church also leads you to the Ice Chapel, which is a year-round glacier with a natural cave.
 Heading further down the lake the boat’s horn will echo off the mountains as you sail to Obersee.
-This part of the lake is extremely beautiful with untouched clear waters, a cattle pasture and large waterfall.
+This part of the lake is extremely beautiful with untouched clear waters, a cattle pasture, and large waterfall.

 Read More: King’s Lake Ferry Boat Tour.